Khloe Kardashian Praises Lamar Odom For Telling His Truth In Latest ‘KUWTK’ Preview Clip

 — Complex (@Complex) June 5, 2019

 Since finalizing their divorce, both Khloe and Lamar have moved on.
 Khloe was in a relationship with the father of her daughter, Tristan Thompson, until 2019.
-The couple ended for good after Tristan was caught with Jordyn Woods, who was Kylie Jenner’s best friend, per The Inquisitr.
+The couple ended their relationship for good after Tristan was allegedly caught cheating with Jordyn Woods, who was Kylie Jenner’s best friend, per The Inquisitr.

 Lamar announced earlier this month that he is in a new relationship via Instagram.
-The Dancing with the Stars contestant shared a photo of him and his new love, fitness instructor Sabrina Parr on his Instagram page.
+The Dancing with the Stars contestant shared a photo of him and his new love, fitness instructor Sabrina Parr, on his Instagram page.